microsoft/MLOpsTemplate/src/workshop/documents/part_4.md

 - Go to your browser and go to your repository.
 - Click on "pull requests" tab and you will see a message: yourname-dev had recent pushes X minutes ago.
 - Click on "Compare and pull request", set the base: integration and compare: yourname-dev and click on Create pull request.
+- Click on "Merge"

-This creates a pull request to the integration branch, as a reminder integration branch is a branch which is as up to date as the main branch but we use it as to test and make sure the new model passes the evaluation before going to the CD process and making changes to the main branch where our production code lives.
+This creates a pull request to the integration branch and merges it.
+As a reminder, integration branch is a branch which is as up to date as the main branch but we use it to test the new model.
+If the new model does not pass the evaluation, it will stop us from going to the CD process and making changes to the main branch where our production code lives.

-The pull request to the integration branch triggers the workshop_ci workflow.
-Click on the Actions tab on your repository and the ci workflow starts running after a few minutes of your pull request.
+The merge to the integration branch triggers the workshop_ci workflow.
+Click on the Actions tab on your repository and you will see ci workflow running after a few minutes.
 Click and examine all the steps, note that the CI Workflow is running following the steps in the workshop_ci.yml file which you located earlier.

 The CI workflow has multiple steps, including setting up python version, installing libraries needed, logging in to Azure and running the training model pipeline and evaluating the model.
 As a part of this workflow, the updated model from our current changes is compared to our best previous model and if it performs better it passes the evaluation step (more details below).